Arcus92/bot-manager/README.md

 ### Run

-Currently the `BotManager` only takes these json files als arguments.
+Currently the `BotManager` only takes these json files as arguments.
 Simply drop a config file onto the binary to run it.
 If multiple json files are provided the app will run all in sequence.

 How ever this is just for the early stages and will change in future.